Caché Release Notes and Upgrade Checklist

 The goal of each release is a smooth upgrade to new and improved functionality with no changes required to existing applications.
 However, because of error corrections, significant enhancements, or changes to applicable standards, this goal cannot always be met.
 In this case, InterSystems discloses all identified instances where changes to applications are necessary so that customers can gauge effort required to move to the new release.

-In this book there is a chapter for each recent release that details changes made in that release that may affect applications upgrading from the prior release; the information for older releases is in the Caché Release Notes and Upgrade Checklist Archive
+This book describes the details changes made in that release that may affect applications upgrading from the prior release; the information for older releases is in the Caché Release Notes and Upgrade Checklist Archive

 .
 Among the items listed are: changes to the way the system operates; enhancements to the class and routine compilers; detailed changes made to system classes in terms of parameters, properties, and methods removed; changes to method call signatures; and differences in method returns.